LagoJournal/React-Hooks/README.md

 <h1>React Hooks! </h1>

-<h2>Multiple scenarios for React hooks, going from the most known to the less populars.</h2>
+<h2>Multiple scenarios for React hooks, going from the most knowns to the less populars.</h2>